 Atopy is the classic skin allergy or eczema of dogs.
 It usually results from allergy to plants, pollens, moulds or dust mites.
 Read more here.

 Features: Starts around 3-6months of age and worsens until 3 or 4 years old.
 Often worsens seasonally or after exposure to certain environments.
-More commonly affects the chin, ears, feet, armpits, groin and under tail
+More commonly affects the chin, ears, feet, armpits, groin and under tail but sometimes only one of these areas.

 Flea Bite Dermatitis